sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli/ConferenceCall/25Aug.md

    * David Farmer -- how will people make their books available online?

+Year 2:

-Recruit people to put books online in year two.
+  * Recruit people to put books online in year two.

+  * Recruit people to make other classroom material (e.g., interacts) and contribute them in year 2.

 Rob Beezer: People would need some *guidance*.

 Some discussion about the breadth of CCLI type 2...

-Tom Judson -- so we will collect ideas, implement accross several universities, sell and tie under one umbrella.
+Tom Judson -- so we will collect ideas, implement across several universities, sell and tie under one umbrella.

 It's all about computer use in the classroom, but integrated with